PUM13-2023/pum13-2023/CONTRIBUTING.md

 from `dev`.
 After the release is finalized, the release branch is merged with `main` and a release tag is created.

+Branches use the `kebab-case` naming convention, where lowercase words are separated by dashes.

 ## Commit Messages
 Commit messages begin with a short title, summarizing the changes made.
 The title should be capitalized and use the imperative mood.
 For example, use "fix"